 But they're not.

-There are hundreds of abortions performed every day.
+hundreds of abortions performedevery day.
 There are thousands of people caught in slavery.
 One out of every 2 children live in a single-parent home.
 45 people are murdered every day, (besides abortion.)
 Dieing alone.
 Living alone.
 Living invisible lives.
 Living lives shaped by immense grief.

 And we're just being down-right selfish to say otherwise.